Southern Yorkshire Dales Walking with Sightseeing Holiday

 Hills & moorland

-With Rolling scenery, and an array of villages and attractions, the Yorkshire Dales are ideal for these guided walking with sightseeing holidays.
-Walk to Bolton Abbey, admire remarkable scenery at Malham Cove, uncover the history of Fountains Abbey, take a ride on the scenic Settle-Carlisle line.
+With rolling scenery, and an array of villages and attractions, the Yorkshire Dales are ideal for our guided walking with sightseeing holidays.
+Highlights include walking along Wharfedale to Bolton Abbey, admiring the remarkable limestone scenery at Malham Cove, uncovering the history of Fountains Abbey, and a ride on the scenic Settle-Carlisle railway line.

 Newfield Hall has 48 bedrooms located either in the main building or in the tastefully converted coach house.

 These rooms are all ensuite and furnished to a good standard.
 They include:

 These rooms are slightly larger and/or have a better view.
 They include:

 Only an extra £15 per person per night

 These rooms truly are the best in the house for extra luxury during your stay.
 They include:

 Only an extra £20 per person per night

 Choose Your Room: Our new “Choose Your Room” service is available at our UK country houses, providing the option to choose and confirm a specific room for an extra £30 per room.
 Supplements to upgrade to 'Better' or 'Best' rooms still apply.
 The choice of room number must be of the same room type as originally booked and is subject to availability.